Gausvika

-Gausvik or Gausvika is a village in Harstad Municipality in Troms og Finnmark county, Norway.
+Gausvika or Gausvik is a village in Harstad Municipality in Troms county, Norway.
 It is in the northeastern part of the large island of Hinnøya, along the Tjeldsundet Strait, about 25 km south of the town of Harstad.
 The European route E10 highway passes through the village, about 3 km south of the Tjeldsund Bridge.
 Gausvik Church is in the village.